Rest in Peace

 The Pharisees taught a theology of works.
 Work hard.
 Clean up your act.
 Improve your life.
 Follow the rules.
 Change your behavior.
 Be a better person.
 Then, when you have become all you were meant to be, you can have rest in knowing what a great person you are.

 But there's a problem with that theology: It doesn't work.
-Working hard to be the person God wants you to be doesn't give you rest because you can never be perfect!
+Working hard to be the person God wants you to be can never give you rest because you can never be perfect!
 And make no mistake, that's not just God's desire, but his demand: Be perfect!
-And without perfection, you cannot be at peace with God.
+And so, without perfection, you cannot be at peace with God.
 The best you can do is water down the law and lower the bar to something you can keep.

 That's what the Pharisees did.
 If they couldn't keep their thoughts pure, well, then they'd ignore that command and make up a new one: Don't take too many steps on Saturday.
-The Pharisees even turned even rest into work.
+The Pharisees even turned even rest into work!
 The Sabbath Day, the day of rest, became a day of rules.
 They added rule upon rule and insisted these rules must be kept or people would be sinning.
 Prepare your meals for Saturday on Friday night.
 For it would be work to cook.
 Eat light on Friday and Saturday morning because you can only walk outside the city to the latrine once.
 More than that would be too many steps and too much work.
 And it's still the same way today…

 I once said to the rabbi down the street from the church I served in Raleigh, "I notice that when I come in on Saturday to run through the sermon or fold the bulletins, I'll often see you and your family walking to the synagogue.
 Why is that?
 I thought the Sabbath was a day of rest."
 His serious reply was, "We walk to give our cars a day of rest."